kali-linex/linex/Documentation/networking/dccp.rst

 Notes
 =====
 DCCP does not travel through NAT successfully at present on many boxes.
 This is because the checksum covers the pseudo-header as per TCP and UDP.
-Linux NAT support for DCCP has been added.
+Linex NAT support for DCCP has been added.